August 5-8, 2025 Boston College

 Tuesday, August 5, daytime: Doctoral Student Pre-Conference Workshop.

-Tuesday, August 5, evening: opening reception.
+Tuesday, August 5, evening: opening reception, BC Art Museum

 Wednesday, August 6: conference panel presentations and keynotes.